 Certainly, every situation is unique, so it’s important to understand the risks associated with residential fire pits – and that these risks may vary based on who your tenant is and where your rental is placed.
 Unhappily, about 5,000 Americans are injured every year by propane, charcoal, or wood-burning fires.

-Because of the popularity of fire pits, individuals particularly wounded by outdoor fireplaces and fire pits tripled in just six years.
+Because of the popularity of fire pits, the number of individuals particularly wounded by outdoor fireplaces and fire pits tripled in just six years.
 Fires can become out of control rapidly, creating additional risks to your property and the occupants.
 No guarantee is made that your tenant has basic fire safety knowledge, nor will they use good judgment regarding the open flames in their fire pit.

 In addition, some locations have regulations that restrict outdoor fire pits entirely or allow them only under certain conditions.
 It’s advisable to research these regulations in your particular city, county, and state before allowing a fire pit to be installed at your rental home.